bioidiap/bob.bio.vein/doc/baselines.rst

 .. code-block:: sh

-   $ ./bin/verify.py --database=verafinger --protocol=NOM --preprocessor=nopp --extractor=widelinedetector --algorithm=match-wld --sub-directory="wld" --verbose --verbose
+   $ ./bin/verify.py verafinger wld -vv

-This command line selects and runs the following implementations for the toolchain, with comparison to the previous baseline:
+This command line selects and runs the following implementations for the

-* Feature extractor: Wide Line Detector, as explained in [HDLTL10]_
+toolchain:

+* :ref:`bob.bio.vein.resources.database.verafinger`
+* :ref:`bob.bio.vein.resources.recognition.wld`

-In a 4-core machine and using 4 parallel tasks, it takes only around 5 minutes minutes to process this baseline with the current code implementation.
+In a 4-core machine and using 4 parallel tasks, it takes only around 5 minutes minutes to process this baseline with the current code implementation.Results we obtained:
-Results we obtained:

 .. code-block:: sh